TheMasterCado/easy-cli/README.md

 ```

 \**If you haven't compiled your program yet, use* `crystal run <path to your main .cr> -- <arguments>`

-## Development

-Create a branch and do your stuff.

 ## Contributing